Low Carb, Low Potassium Foods to Eat.

 Finding low carb low potassium foods to eat can be a challenge.
 But first, why would you want to eat low carb low potassium foods?
 You can start grasping the answer by reading about potassium to better understand its role in the body.

 Healthy kidneys contribute to keeping the right amount of potassium in the body.
 So, a person with healthy kidneys can eat low carb, high potassium foods.
-However, when a person develops kidney disease, potassium levels can increase to a dangerous level in the blood.
+However, when a person develops kidney disease, potassium levels can increase to a dangerous level in the blood without the appropriate dietary adjustments.

 Nevertheless, some potassium is still needed to keep the heartbeat regular and the muscles working properly.
 Because of this, when a person’s kidneys are not healthy, a dietitian specializing in kidney disease may limit individuals to eating only low potassium foods.